 Firstly, it is always worth reminding yourself about what you are trying to achieve in order to safeguard the hearing of your workers:

 "Minimising or avoiding the risk of noise-induced hearing loss in the workplace to comply with local, noise-based, up-to-date legislation"

-Such legislation is usually based on a European Directive that is then modified to suit the needs of each particular country.
+Secondly, you need to gain an understanding of your responsibilities under such Noise Legislation or Regulations.
+Often legislation is usually based on a European Directive that is then modified to suit the needs of each particular country.
 For example, in the United Kingdom, the ‘The Control of Noise at Work Regulations 2005’ are based on the European Union Directive 2003/10/EC; usually called “The physical agents (noise)” directive and expanded upon by the Health & Safety Executive.
-In April 2016, the Regulations will have been in place for 10 years.

 The extent of noise-induced hearing loss